geogeorgiou/ts-like-a-pro-demo/docs/intro.md

 - [TS](https://www.npmjs.com/package/typescript) version 5 or above

-## What's next?? 🎉🎉🎉
+## What's next?? 🚀🚀🚀

+- Want to get some typescript utilities out of the box ?
+Try [ts-toolbelt](https://github.com/millsp/ts-toolbelt)

+- Want to validate forms in an easier way? try out [Yup](https://github.com/jquense/yup) or [Zod](https://github.com/colinhacks/zod) libraries!

-- [Go hard on Type Challenges repo](https://github.com/type-challenges/type-challenges) brace yourself and try to solve 'em community is going to be your judge! 🔥🔥🔥
+- [Go hard on solving issues on the Type Challenges repo](https://github.com/type-challenges/type-challenges) but brace yourself; community is going to be your judge! 🔥🔥🔥